The last few years Google Shopping has gotten a lot more popular. Google sees that it works and shows more product listing ads.

 Case study #2: Client in the beauty industry

-These results come from a client of mine that runs advertising campaigns on a lot of different platforms, including Search and Shoppings campaigns on Google Adwords.
+These results come from a client of mine that runs advertising campaigns on a lot of different platforms, including Search and Shopping campaigns on Google Ads.

 I’ve included this store to show the potential of well-managed Shopping campaigns, especially compared to Search campaigns.
 The results below apply to campaigns that focus on generic search queries.
 This means that they don’t include searches for the brand name.
 Customers that look for the brand name already know the store and are much more likely to convert at a lower cost than people that are looking for generic keywords.